pantelis/aiml-common/projects/semantic-segmentation/index.md

 ```

 2. Run the segmentation and produce plots of (a) 10 segmented images from the validation set (b) training and validation loss vs epochs, (b) Precision and Recall values

 3. Submit the github repository URL with a branch titled 'milestone-2' and with the docs/ folder containing the markdown file baseline-performance.md where you explain in 2 pages including figures UNet and in separate pages the results obtained.

 ## Milestone 3: Hyperparameter Optimization

 You are now tasked to improve baseline performance.

-1. Retrieve your team number from Canvas and consult the following table:
+1. Consult the following table:

 | Index | Method |
 | --- | --- |